gpavankumarnov/JavascriptPractise/README.md

 This is a JS practise repo.
 We have stored here the re-usable components like carousel, accordian, etc,

-git add command added now and to be added if any updates.
+git add command added now .